-In a study, 63% of people with MS reported that their sexual activity had declined since their diagnosis.
-Other surveys suggest that as many as 91% of men and 72% of women may be affected by sexual problems.
+In studies over the years, people with MS reported that their sexual activity had declined since their diagnosis.
+Other surveys suggest that both men and women may be affected by sexual problems.
 Ignoring these problems can lead to a major loss in quality of life.

 How MS can affect Sexuality

 In practical terms, this boils down to the following typical symptoms.

 - Reduced sensation in the vaginal/clitoral area, or painfully heightened sensation

 - Trouble achieving orgasm